This baked rigatoni layered with herbed ricotta and meaty marinara sauce is a dinner casserole worthy of sharing!

 In the spirit of friendship I’m bringing you this baked rigatoni recipe as the very first #myvintagerecipe feature.
 In ways, it’s a combination of the two dishes I’d make the most often back in the day… an herbed vegetarian lasagna and a sausage filled rigatoni bake.

-This cheesy rigatoni casserole is like a classic lasagne with less fuss.
+This cheesy rigatoni casserole is like a classic lasagna with less fuss.
 It has a hearty meat sauce made with ground beef, Italian sausage and a jarred marinara for ease.
 On top there’s herbed ricotta covered with mozzarella.
 It’s cheesy, meaty, saucy and so comforting!
 It’s really nothing fancy, but for me this dish reminds me of friends and those early days when Kevin and I were starting our life together.

 Our baked rigatoni serves a crowd so you can carry on the tradition of breaking bread with friends.
-The more the merrier, especially if you serve it with our Italian Power Salad and Fried Mozzarella Balls!
+The more the merrier, especially if you serve it with our Italian Salad and Fried Mozzarella Balls!

 Do you have a food story you’d like to share?
 Contact us!
 We’d love to hear from you!